 I won’t say that I had a certain itch or that I constantly wanted to check my profile.
 The apps were muted for a few months prior, so I didn’t all of a sudden reach to my phone and need to check my virtual rating.
 Although the first 2 weeks felt strange.
 I noticed how all of a sudden, these empty time gaps appeared in my day.
 I noticed that I began to have some free time during my day, here and there.
 It felt strange at first as it was almost as though I was forgetting something I had to do.
 Not too long after, I found other things to occupy that empty time with, and it had nothing to do with a phone or a virtual platform.
 These little free time slots amounted to quite a batch of time, which felt like I took back into my possession.

 As for the technical aspect of my exit from social media, it was surprising.
-There was a heavy drop of website visits in the first 2 weeks.
+There was a heavy drop in website visits in the first 2 weeks.
 However, within the drop of traffic, I also noticed that the quality of visits got richer.
 Social media platforms seemed to have driven numbers, but not necessarily quality users.

 The bounce rate decreased and after the first 2 weeks, rich organic traffic was flowing in, raising the overall website visits to numbers previously seen with social media.
 The traffic graph is now looking healthier than ever, without any rapid crazy highs and crazy lows.